indiepaul/chrinas-gh/data/house-rules/services-offered.md

 **Clothes Washing**

-Clothes Washing and Ironing services are available at a charge.
-Contact host for more information.
+The property has a washing machine that can be used free of charge.
+There is an iron and ironing board for guests to use.
+The Housekeeper can provide ironing services at a charge.

 **Washing up**

 Please wash up after yourself.
-The housekeeper can be hired to wash up at a fee.
-Contact host for more information
+The housekeeper can be hired to wash up at a fee agreeable by himself and the guest.